EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

 | **swap_id**       | The unique Id for the swap.                           |

 ### PendingLiquidity
-Queries the Liquidity that is pending for the specified user address.
+Queries the liquidity that is pending for the specified user address.
 ```rust
 pub enum QueryMsg {
   #[returns(GetPendingLiquidityResponse)]